Skip to content

 You can use Singularity to run Docker containers.
 Docker itself is not suitable for use on a multi-user HPC system, but Singularity can convert and run Docker containers for you.

-singularity pull python-3.9.6.sif docker://python:3.9.6-slim-buster
+apptainer pull python-3.9.6.sif docker://python:3.9.6-slim-buster

 Graphical containers in interactive jobs§